 We asked the 365 Atlanta Traveler community to give us their favorite things to do on Sanibel Island and Captiva, as well as over San Carlos Bay in Fort Myers.
 Here are some of the enthusiastic responses.
 Did we miss your favorite?
 Let us know in the comments.

 Cindy Barrett Cardoso had a lot of suggestions.
 Gramma Dots at the Yacht Club has the best grouper on the island and a laid back feel.
 However, they close at 8 pm, so go around 6-7.

 If you are too late for Gramma Dots, George and Wendy’s in the Baileys shopping place at the corner of Periwinkle and Tarpon Road.
 Each night has a special and the Tuesday prime rib is awesome and affordable.
 Bonus if you can get Torry as your waiter.
 Grab a 10% off coupon from Sunny Days magazine, which you can find at the visitors center.

 Matzaluna is good Italian and prices are reasonable.

 Blue Giraffe is also excellent.
-If you want to venture to Captiva, the Green Flash is excellent and pretty waterfront view.
+If you want to venture to Captiva, the Green Flash is excellent with a pretty waterfront view.

 Check out the marine wildlife excursion with Adventures in Paradise.
 It’s great for kids and adults.
 Night shark fishing with Captain Noah is very cool.

-Venture to Fort Myers for a minor league baseball game.
+Venture to Fort Myers for a minor league baseball game, and cheer on the Mighty Mussells!
 Great stadium and lots of fun.
-(Editors Note: Fort Myers is the spring break home of the Boston Red Sox and the Minnesota Twins)
+(Editors Note: Fort Myers is the spring break home of the Boston Red Sox and the Minnesota Twins.)

 Allison Berry Phelts recommends the Mucky Duck for great sunset views and cool t-shirts.